eduardocasino/kim-1-programmable-memory-card/tools/README.md

     Without extra arguments, prints the memory map configuration to stdout

-    -o/--output FILE        File to save the config to.
+    -o | --output FILE      File to save the config to.
 If not specified, defaults to stdout

 memcfg config ip_addr [-d RANGE [-d RANGE ...]] [-e RANGE [-e RANGE ...]]
                              [-r RANGE [-r RANGE ...]] [-w RANGE [-w RANGE ...]] [-v OFFSET] [-i FILE] [-o FILE]

     RANGE                   The address range(s) to apply each option.
 The format is 0xHHHH-0xHHHH, where HHHH are hexadecimal numbers
-    -d/--disable RANGE      Sets the specified RANGE as disabled.
+    -d | --disable RANGE    Sets the specified RANGE as disabled.
 The data bus will remain in high impedance state when it is addressed.
-    -e/--enable RANGE       Sets the specified RANGE as enabled.
+    -e | --enable RANGE     Sets the specified RANGE as enabled.
-    -r/--readonly RANGE     Configures the RANGE as ROM -w/--writable RANGE     Configures the RANGE as RAM -v/--video OFFSET       Video memory start address
-    -i/--input FILE         Uses yaml FILE for configuration.
+    -r |--readonly RANGE    Configures the RANGE as ROM -w | --writable RANGE   Configures the RANGE as RAM -v | --video OFFSET     Video memory start address -i | --input FILE       Uses yaml FILE for configuration.
 See the config file format below.
-    -o/--output FILE        File to save the config to
+    -o | --output FILE      File to save the config to

 Options with RANGEs may be specified multiple times.
 The options are interpreted in the following order:
 FILE, disable, enable, readonly and writable.
 So, for example: